TKomericki/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 * **Implements** `<DataStructure>.<interface type>` - Data structure's POCO class implements the given C# interface.
 * **ImplementsQueryable** `<DataStructure>.<interfaceType>` - Data structure's queryable class implements the given C# interface.
-* **RegisteredImplementation** `<Implements or ImplementsQueryable>` - Registers the data structure (and it's repository) as the *default* implementation of the given interface.
+* **RegisteredImplementation** `<Implements or ImplementsQueryable>` - Registers the data structure (and its repository) as the *default* implementation of the given interface.
 This allows easy access the data structure's repository by using `GenericRepository<ThisInterface>` from dependency injection.

 Property templates and dependencies: